 If you choose to tube privately it is recommended that you park your car downtown or at the Community Center/ Stockbridge Transit Center and ride the bus to your put in location.

 Parking is extremely limited at all put in locations including Fetcher Pond and Weiss Park.
 Using the Red Line you can park at the Stockbridge Transit Center (stop #10) and start at either Fetcher Pond (stop #41) for the longest ride or Dr. Rich Weiss Park (stop #25) and float all the way back to your vehicle.
 Please be aware that bus drivers will not allow wet people or inflated tubes on the bus, so if you opt to ride the bus post-float be sure you have a dry bag for your belongings.

 Tubing season typically begins in June and lasts through September.
 Conditions are reliant on the amount of snow-melt and rainfall Steamboat receives.
 If the water levels are too high or too low tubing will be halted.

 - Check the river flow to see if it is at a safe level for tubing.
 Water levels above 700 cubic feet per second are not safe for tubing.
 Water levels under 700 cubic feet per second may still not be safe for those who are not strong swimmers.
 Be sure to share with the outfitter your comfort level in water.

 - Life jackets are always recommended, especially when the river is at a high water level; small children should wear a life vest at any water level.

-- Wear shoes with straps (not flip-flops) and a swimsuit or clothing.
-River shoes are available for rental at most tubing outfitters.
+- Wear shoes with straps (not flip-flops) and a swimsuit or clothing you don't mind getting wet.
+River shoes are available for rent at most tubing outfitters.

 - Be aware of what you bring with you; you may tip over and lose gear.